ibuildthecloud/docker/docs/sources/reference/run.md

 This command would allow you to use `strace` inside the container on pid 1234 on the host.

+## UTS settings (--uts)
+    --uts=""  : Set the UTS Namespace mode for the container, 'host': use the host's UTS namespace inside the container

+The UTS namespace is for setting the hostname and the domain that is visible to running processes in that namespace.
+By default, all containers, including those with `--net=host` have their own UTS namespace.
+The `host` setting will allow the container to use the same UTS namespace as the host.

+You may wish to share the UTS namespace with the host if you would like the hostname of the container to change as the hostname of the host changes.
+A more advanced use case would be changing the host's hostname from a container.

 ## IPC settings (--ipc)

     --ipc=""  : Set the IPC mode for the container,